Alipsa/journo/README.md

-# htmlToPdf
+# Journo - html to pdf
-Creates PDF documents from Freemarker markup.
+Journo is a tool to generate PDF from Freemarker templates i.e. it creates PDF documents from Freemarker markup.

+Usage of this could be as a reporting engine in an application server (Spring Boot, Play, Quarkus etc.) or a java gui (Swing, JavaFx or SWT).

 The freemarker markup should ideally generate xhtml.
 If it does not you need to convert the html code into xhtml e.g. using `reportEngine.htmlToXhtml(html)`